 Certain factors can increase your risk of developing cystitis, which can include:

-Another unusual cause of cystitis is an imbalance of bacteria.
+Another unusual cause of cystitis is an imbalance (good vs bad) of bacteria.
 If the bacteria in your body suddenly becomes imbalanced, it can lead to cystitis.

 As stated earlier, certain medications and hygiene products can cause cystitis.
 Chemotherapy drugs could cause the condition, while feminine wipes and washes could also cause cystitis.